-Put-in-Bay Reservations Break Record After Governor Dewine Announcements
+Put-in-Bay Reservations Break Record After Governor DeWine Announcements

 The Lake Erie Islands Officially Open For Tourism

 Shortly after Governor Mike Dewine gave the go-ahead for Bars, Pools & Restaurants to reopen, officials at the Put-in-Bay Visitors And Convention Bureau were overwhelmed with phone calls and online bookings.
-Local officials stated that midway through the Governors update, Put-in-Bay Reservations began to trickle in, and shortly thereafter the center was fielding six lines.
+Local officials stated that midway through the governor’s update, Put-in-Bay Reservations began to trickle in, and shortly thereafter, the center was fielding six lines.

 In what could be a positive economic sign for many statewide Ohio Vacation destinations and attractions, the Thursday surprise was a welcomed one.
-Ohio’s large number our seasonal watermarks, amusement parks, and summer camping destinations rely on a successful short summer season to survive year-round.
+Ohio’s large number of our seasonal watermarks, amusement parks, and summer camping destinations rely on a successful short summer season to survive year-round.

-“Much of the interest may have been sparked by local hotels offering May Dates At April Rates,” Cooper added “People are looking for value and they want to stay close to home right now,” Over 60 million US Residents reside within a four-hour drive window of the Lake Erie Islands.
-Local Officials believe families will be planning vacations closer to home and that does not involve air travel in the near future.
+“Much of the interest may have been sparked by local hotels offering May Dates At April Rates,” Cooper added.
+“People are looking for value, and they want to stay close to home right now,” Over 60 million US Residents reside within a four-hour drive window of the Lake Erie Islands.
+Local Officials believe families will be planning vacations closer to home, and that does not involve air travel in the near future.

 Many island attractions are scrambling to get open for the upcoming Memorial Day Weekend Bash at Put-in-Bay.
-Strong demand for hotels and rental homes have had the reservation center busy daily and required extended hours well into the evening to deal with the demand.
+Strong demand for hotels and rental homes has had the reservation center busy daily and required extended hours well into the evening to deal with the demand.
 Many restaurants and local pubs have had to adapt to meet state requirements for social distancing and safe enjoyment of their facilities.

 The State Of Ohio Expected to Win Big In Competition For Tourist Dollars